billvaglienti/ProtoGen/README.md

 - `-yes-doxygen` will cause ProtoGen to output developer level html documentation from doxygen.
 This step can add significant time and may not be appropriate when using ProtoGen as a build step.

+- `-no-code` will cause ProtoGen to skip the output of the generated code.
+This is useful for cases where you only want documentation.

 - `-no-markdown` will cause ProtoGen to skip the output of the user level markdown and html documentation.

 - `-no-about-section` will cause ProtoGen to skip the output of extra preface and postface information in the generated documentation.